wombleabroad/android-data-utils/README.md

 Querying Databases and Working with Cursors
 -------------------------------------------

-### 'Query'
+### Query

-After struggling with some of the same string concatenation issues with Android's 'SQLiteQueryBuilder' &mdash; along with problems writing Robolectric-based unit tests of that functionality &mdash; I created the 'Query' class as a fluent interface for SQL query building.
+After struggling with some of the same string concatenation issues with Android's `SQLiteQueryBuilder` &mdash; along with problems writing Robolectric-based unit tests of that functionality &mdash; I created the `Query` class as a fluent interface for SQL query building.
 While not supporting arbitrarily-complex SQL, it handles the common cases well enough to be useful and can be extended if necessary.
 Consider the following example: